dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
-* Fixed a bug with a regular expression in globaldump.vim
+* Fixed some bugs dealing with strings and no subscripts in globaldump.vim